Updated: Jun 3

 The phone was ringing off the hook because no one knew what was happening so I put my mom on the phone with her lifelong friend and her preacher.
 I didn't know what was going to happen next so I felt like a friend and a prayer couldn't hurt her and soon everyone was ready to transfer down to ICU so off we went.

-As we get to the ICU it is chaos and they have her in this little room and it is now full of medical staff plugging her in to all the bells and whistles.
-I tell a nurse I am running to the room to gather our personal items and I snapped a picture of the situation to send to the girls and took off, grabbed everything, made a few calls, cleaned up in the bathroom changing clothes, applying a little makeup and went back to the ICU waiting area where family began to flow in very concerned.
+As we get to the ICU it is chaos and they have her in this little room and it is now full of medical staff plugging her into all the bells and whistles.
+I tell a nurse I am running to the room to gather our personal items and I snapped a picture of the situation to send to the girls and took off, grabbed everything, made a few calls, cleaned up in the bathroom changing clothes, applying a little makeup and went back to the ICU family waiting room where the family began to flow in very concerned.

 I went to sit in the waiting area to talk to my family about what happened to mom and I had a theory as to why it happened.
 My theory was that the Narcan should have never been given to her and then the doctor forgot to put it in her record, so my mothers' course of treatment was altered, so was the path of our lives.